 Structural Maintenance

-The physical condition of the swimming pool must meet specific requirements to ensure the safety of its users.
+The physical condition of the swimming pool must be sound to ensure the safety of its users.
 Any signs of degradation need prompt attention, and regular inspections by owners are recommended.
-Illinois codes necessitate that all pool surfaces must be free of cracks and sharp edges to prevent injury.
-As well, pool decks should have adequate drainage to prevent standing water and slipping hazards.
+Pool surfaces should be free of cracks and sharp edges to prevent injury, and pool decks should have adequate drainage to prevent standing water and slipping hazards.
+Damaged or missing drain covers deserve particular attention, since suction entrapment is one of the few backyard pool hazards that is regulated federally.

 Property Liability and Insurance